VeronicaTee/warm-hearts-app/README.md

 Generates a Bitcoin address for the selected product and returns details to the client.

-### `GET /donate`
+### `GET /donations`

-Returns a view with a form that takes in some user input.
+Returns total of all donations received.

-### `POST /donate/generate-address`
+### `GET /generate-address`

-Submits the form from the `/donate` view and generates a Bitcoin address for the specified amount.
+Generates a Bitcoin address for the selected product and returns details to the client.

 ## License